Blood II: The Chosen: The Nightmare Levels

 The Nightmare Levels, released in August 1999, was an expansion pack for Blood II that provided background information on Caleb, Gabriella, Ishmael, and Ophelia, narrated by a deceased Gideon.
 As the Chosen continue to walk home to their world from the invading reality, they encounter a psychic beast known as the Nightmare that captures Caleb due to the Chosen attracting it by telling scary stories.

 The player then has to relive some of the most horrific moments of the Chosen's lives – Caleb fighting the Cabal in the frozen north (Blood, episode two), the Cabal attack on Ophelia's sorority which led her to join, Ishmael's escape from his life as a circus freak into the Cabal, and Gabriella's spooky night in a haunted house.

 Caleb pops in at the end of each of the other Chosen's stories, and tries to figure out what is going on.
 After Gabriella's nightmare, he is transported to a level resembling the old west, which he escapes back out into the otherworld.
 There he finds the Nightmare, surmises that it is the being responsible for his troubles, and slays it.
 Gideon finishes with an end narration, foretelling the Chosen's many adventures and conquests ahead of them.

 The Nightmare Levels reintroduced the Robed Cultist enemies from the original game, added the Gremlins enemies and the Nightmare boss, CabalCo cultists re-skinned as killer clown guards, and two new weapons – the combat shotgun and the flayer.
 The game also added new multiplayer (BloodBath) models (CabalCo cultists, Soul Drudges, etc.) and modes (such as "Zombie Head Soccer").

 History

 Blood II: The Chosen was developed by Monolith Productions and featured Monolith's new fully 3D engine LithTech, which was concurrently used in Shogo: Mobile Armor Division.
 The game was released on November 25, 1998, by GT Interactive, which was later purchased by Infogrames.
 An official expansion pack was released in August 1999 under the title of Blood II: The Chosen – The Nightmare Levels.
 As with Blood, a guide book was released for the game entitled Blood II: The Chosen Strategy Guide by Jamie Madigan.

-Work on porting it and LithTech in general to Linux, and then later potentially to other systems like Solaris, was being done by employee Rachel Blackman, but was never completed.
+Work on porting it and LithTech in general to Linux, and then later potentially to other systems like Solaris, was being done by employee Jeremy Blackman, but was never completed.

 Around 1999, the source code was partly released to allow easier modding.
-On April 29, 2010 Blood II was re-released by the digital distributor gog.com.
+On April 29, 2010 Blood II was re-released by the digital distributor GOG.com.